leerbedrijflisa/lisa-hq/README.md

 Lisa-HQ is an webapp made in Aurelia that gives you an overview of the repositories from Lisa in combination with the trello board that belongs to it.
 This can be used to quickly view information about the repo, for example who pushed last.

 # Installation
-Place the'example.config.js' in the 'www' map and change the name to 'config.js'.
+Place the 'example.config.js' in the 'www' map and change the name to 'config.js'.

 Make sure you installed npm and jspm
 ```sh